-Three years after the end of the second world war, the drums are beating for a third.
-Civil
+Three years after the end of the second world war, the drums are beating for a

-American way of life is in danger.
+high prices.
+The American way of life is in danger.

 The root cause of this crisis is Big Business control of our economy and

 With toil and enterprise the American people have created from their rich

 resources the world's greatest productive machine.
 This machine no longer

 belongs to the people.
 Its ownership is concentrated in the hands of a few and its